ishan-parihar/claude-code-router/README.md

 ccr ui
 ```

-This will open a web-based interface where you can easily view and edit your `config.json` file.
+This will open a web-based interface where you can easily view and edit your `config.json` file, monitor model pool status, and manage failover configuration.

 ![UI](/blog/images/ui.png)